CCBlueX/Documentation/md/tutorials/liquidproxy.md

 4. Join the server through the route address — your connection will automatically be proxied.

 This method works with **any** Minecraft Java Edition client and does not require a Proxy Manager.

-#### Method 2: Proxy Credentials

-1. On the LiquidProxy dashboard, copy your **proxy credentials** (host, port, username, password).
-2. In a client with a Proxy Manager (such as LiquidBounce), open the **Proxy Manager** and add a new proxy with the credentials from the dashboard.
-3. Select the proxy and join your target server normally.

-For more details on using the Proxy Manager in LiquidBounce, see [Using the Proxy Manager](/docs/usage/proxy-manager).

 ### Proxy Locations